MoabDB/moabdb-py/docs/source/datasets/equity.rst

 ==================

 .. note::
-    See :ref:`my-reference-label` for documentation and retrieving equity data using the MoabDB API.
+    See :ref:`get-equity-ref` for documentation and retrieving
+    equity data using the MoabDB API.

 The Equity Market Data API provides comprehensive data about equity markets.
 The data can be accessed either at the end